mrazomej/phd/src/chapter_05/section_10_two_state_dist.md

 #### Finding the coefficients for the solution

-We can now use the normalization condition for the generating function, this is,
+We can now use the normalization condition for the generating function; this is,
 $$
 G(1) = \sum_{m=0}^\infty 1^m P(m) = 1.
 $$